texfaq/texfaq.github.io/FAQ-latex-books.md

 - PSTricks: Graphics and PostScript for TeX and LaTeX by Herbert Voß, (UIT Cambridge, 2011, ISBN-10 978-1-906-86013-4)

-A sample of George Grätzer's ''Math into LaTeX'', in Adobe Acrobat format, and example files for the three LaTeX Companions, and for
+A sample of George Grätzer's "Math into LaTeX", in Adobe Acrobat format, and example files for the three LaTeX Companions, and for
-Grätzer's ''First Steps in LaTeX'', are all available on CTAN.
+Grätzer's "First Steps in LaTeX", are all available on CTAN.